FCF provides funding for community-based housing for clients of the Department of Mental Health (DMH) and Department of Developmental Services (DDS).

 How to Apply

 DHCD makes FCF funding available continuously.
 Applicants must complete and submit a One Stop Housing Application to both DHCD and CEDAC.
-Also, applicants should contact the appropriate regional DMR or DMH housing coordinator to obtain pre-approval of the proposed project.
+Also, applicants should contact the appropriate regional DDS or DMH Services housing coordinator to obtain pre-approval of the proposed project.

 Additional Program Information